 Among other pursuits this year I’m going to actively seek out new role models — women who couldn’t or didn’t have children (this subtlety is hard to tease apart as most don’t willingly label themselves infertile, barren or the gentler term “unfruitful”).
 More often than not it is left to us to speculate.
 In either case they offer a road map of sorts that doesn’t revolve around motherhood, and provide useful lessons for building a fulfilling life of a different kind.

-Where to begin?
+Where to begin for these role models?
 Well the local library for starters.
 I checked out two books to help me on my way.
 The first is Katharine Hepburn‘s autobiography called simply: Me.
 I eagerly consumed the first 100 pages last night and am impressed by her independent and yet still nurturing spirit.
 She was clearly devoted to her younger siblings and fostered closeness within her extended family.
 She unambiguously wrote that “visiting and adventures [with her younger sisters] I’m sure that this was why I never had children of my own.”

 Well, it’s a tall order to be sure, but I’m not above taking a new look at these demanding emotions that come packaged with infertility and loss, and I am eager to emulate strong women who are or have contributed to the world around them in meaningful ways outside of the much celebrated role of mother.

 I’d also like to thank Mrs. X who nominated me for a Thinking Blogger award.
 If you haven’t stopped by her blog, you’ll be rewarded when you do.
+She, like many of the pioneering bloggers writing about infertility’s impact, is a role model to me.
 She writes beautifully and thoughtfully about her experiences trying to conceive.